ruff-lang/specification/README.md

 **Bunny** (_bunny_, not _bunny lang_) aims to be a simple, practical, and fun general purpose dynamic programming language.

 It is inspired by a collection of languages including classic Lisp dialects like **Common Lisp** and **Scheme**, modern Lisp-inspired languages like **Clojure**, dynamic and general purpose languages like **Ruby** and **Python**, and elegant concurrent languages like **Go**.

 The motivation behind the specification is to produce a concrete language design with wish-list features from it's inspirations.
-The goal is to picking the most developer-friendly features from a bunch of different languages and attempt to bundle them up into a cohesive and enjoyable language.
+The goal is to bundle the most developer-friendly features into a cohesive and enjoyable language.

 ## Language Features